kargarisaac/blog/_posts/2020-06-15-rl-series-ddpg.md

 categories: [RL]
 ---

-# RL Algorithms
+# Online Reinforcement Learning

-In this post I will overview different single and multi-agent Reinforcement Learning (RL) algorithms.
+In this post I will overview different single and multi-agent online Reinforcement Learning (RL) algorithms.
+By **online** I mean the algorithms that can interact with an environment and collect data, in contrast to offline RL.
 I will update this post and add algorithms periodically.

 ![RL diagram]({{ site.baseurl }}/images/posts_images/rl-series/rl-diagram.png) *RL diagram*